 When material is heated to its plastic state, as is usual for vacuum forming, it will tend to sag under its own weight.
-On a sheet size as large as the 242 this is undesirable, as it leads to uneven heating.
-To overcome this, a through-beam sensor has been positioned to monitor the sheet level.
+On a sheet size as large as the 248 this is undesirable, as it leads to uneven heating.
+To overcome this, a through beam sensor has been positioned to monitor the sheet level.
 Once it drops more than 40mm or so, the blow valve is operated to support the sheet.
 This type of system is commonly known as Pressure Balancing.
-To enable the Pressure Balancing to operate the vacuum pump needs to be running, and it is therefore automatically started when the heater system comes forward.
+To enable the Pressure Balancing to operate the vacuum pump needs to be running, and it therefore runs continuously in Manual or Auto mode.